Carbon reduction plan

 Baseline Statement

-To continue our progress in achieving Net Zero, we have adopted the following carbon reduction targets.
+In order to continue our progress to achieving Net Zero, we have adopted the following carbon reduction targets.

-Progress against these targets can be seen in the following graph:
+Progress against these targets is illustrated in the following graph.

 Line graph showing a series for total carbon and target carbon.
 Between 2022 and 2023 total carbon has flucutated from 100 tc02e to a low point of 40 tc02e in 2020, then increasing back up to 90 tc02e in 2021 before reducing slightly to 80 tc02e in 2022 and now in 2024 at 53.42.
 The series for target carbon shows a consistent line from 120 tc02e in 2022 down to a low point target of 20 tc02e in 2032